alexandre-touret/alexandre-touret.github.io/content/posts/2024-wrap-up.md

 - 2 local meetups: Bordeaux JUG, Poitou JUG
 - A Worldline tech event in Seclin (France)

 Like last year, I found myself presenting up to three talks, or workshops at the same event.
-As I said last year, I extended the parterships with other speakers  I then we co-presented most of my 2024 talks with my Wordline colleagues [Raphaël Semeteys](https://fr.linkedin.com/in/raphaelsemeteys), [Philippe Duval](https://www.linkedin.com/in/phduval/) & [David Pequegnot](https://www.linkedin.com/in/davidpequegnot/).
+As I said last year, I extended the parterships with other speakers  I then co-presented most of my 2024 talks with my Wordline colleagues [Raphaël Semeteys](https://fr.linkedin.com/in/raphaelsemeteys), [Philippe Duval](https://www.linkedin.com/in/phduval/) & [David Pequegnot](https://www.linkedin.com/in/davidpequegnot/).

 I definitevely enjoy sharing the stage with co-speakers.
 Although the preparation can be tricky due to the organisation (busy agenda versus online preparation meetings), I think the content provided is usually better and I learn a lot new things during the preparation.